 #include path causes ambiguity errors in declarations that can not be solved without patching the non-TR1 headers themselves, such as

-Since GCC considers Tr1 "not worth fixing", which given its age makes sense, it is instead recommended to use a TR1 forwarder such as tr1_fwd, which is the supported an tested-for configuration in GCC C++03 mode.
+Since GCC considers Tr1 "not worth fixing", which given its age makes sense, it is instead recommended to use a TR1 forwarder such as tr1_fwd, which is the supported and tested-for configuration in GCC C++03 mode.
 Alternatively, one can use an alternative Tr1 implementation such as Boost.Tr1.

 Alternative: Patching system headers note

-If one does not wish to add further dependencies to the project, and due to the way the TR1 headers are themselves coded, the way to skirt around the issue is to make sure that code that uses the ambiguous symbols (in
+If one does not wish to add further dependencies to the project, and due to the way the TR1 headers are themselves coded, the fallback to skirt around the issue is to make sure that code that uses the ambiguous symbols (in

 stl_list.h among others) is somehow made to see only the base implementation required and not the TR1 one.